Centrist House Democrats lash out at liberal colleagues, blame far-left views for costing the party seats

 The blame game extended beyond the liberal members.
 Several moderate Democrats said in interviews that Pelosi should have made a deal with the Trump administration on a coronavirus relief package.
 Many moderates had been pushing her to compromise, fearful that constituents would blame them as Democratic leadership was unwilling to give Trump a legislative victory before the election.

 Pelosi has said she was holding out for a better deal and that politics had nothing to do with it.
+Trump, she argued, wasn’t backing policies that address voters’ needs – but to centrists it was just an excuse to say no.

 “It made us look like obstructionists instead of those up for the challenge the country needs,” said one lawmaker, who spoke on the condition of anonymity to talk frankly.
 “That was a huge mistake.
 Trump was like, ‘I’m ready for a deal, make it bigger!’ and Pelosi was obstructing.”

-Underscoring the party’s woes, Rep. Cheri Bustos (D-Ill.), chairwoman of the Democratic Congressional Campaign Committee, nearly lost her seat.
+Rep. Cheri Bustos (D-Ill.), the chairwoman of the Democratic Congressional Campaign Committee who nearly lost her seat, is also facing members’ wrath.
 On the call, Bustos defended her operation, arguing that Republicans were forced to “spend tens of millions of dollars playing defense, deep into their territory in Arkansas, Montana, Alaska, Missouri, Indiana, western North Carolina, and more.”
 But she also offered sympathy.

 “I also want to say the thing we’re all feeling: I’m furious,” she said.
 “Something went wrong here across the entire political world.
 Our polls, Senate polls, gov polls, presidential polls, Republican polls, public polls, turnout modeling and prognosticators all pointed to one political environment — that environment never materialized.”